 Your application must send an API token in the header of every API request.
 We use the OAuth2 “client credentials” grant type, and we require that the application key and secret are Base64 encoded.
 To obtain an API token:

-The response will contain a token that you must include in the header of all device diagnostics API requests.
+The response will contain a token that you must include in the header of all Device Location API requests.
 The token will be valid for one hour from when it was first issued, and any further

 token requests during that hour will return the same token.